Have you ever wondered how homeschooled students can earn dual credit in high school?

 “How does my student receive college credit for an on-campus or online course?”

 When your student enrolls at a college to take a dual credit course (on-campus or online), that college creates a college transcript for them.
-It is a blank transcript at first, and each time your student takes a course the college adds it to that transcript.
+It is a blank transcript at first, and each time your student takes a course, the college adds it to that transcript.

 “I understand how credit is awarded for taking a college class, but how is it awarded for a college-level exam?”

 For college-level exams, it’s a slightly different credit awarding process – but still easy.
 Let’s say your student takes and passes a CLEP exam.
-That passing score is kept by the testing agency (in this case it’s CollegeBoard) until you request they send your student’s test transcript to a particular college/university.
+That passing score is kept by the testing agency (in CLEP’s case it’s CollegeBoard) until you request they send your student’s test transcript to a particular college/university.
 This is generally referred to as “banking” credits.

 Once a college/university receives your student’s test transcript, they evaluate it and officially award the credits by placing them on your student’s college transcript.
 You may let your student bank as many credits as you’d like by having them take several exams over a period of time (generally, students test when they complete the study of a subject).